Est. 1824 · Fourth-Oldest UGA Building · Home of the Demosthenian Literary Society (Founded 1803) · Civil War Union Headquarters · Toombs Oak Fragment

 Pacing footsteps on the second floorDisembodied voicesApparition of Robert Toombs

 According to the University of Georgia Libraries' ghost-stories research guide, a Red & Black 'Ghosts of the Classic City' piece, and UGA Alumni's Haunted UGA roundup, Robert Toombs has been the resident spirit of Demosthenian Hall for more than a century.
-Toombs was a Demosthenian Society alumnus expelled from the University of Georgia before commencement on charges associated with his gambling habit.
+Toombs was a Demosthenian Society alumnus expelled from the University of Georgia before commencement, reportedly for disciplinary trouble that campus lore attributes to gambling.
 Skilled in oratory, he delivered his class speech anyway — under the oak tree outside the chapel — while the official commencement address went forward inside.

-Lore holds that the same oak tree was struck by lightning at the moment of Toombs's death in 1885 and never recovered.
-A fragment of the tree is preserved on the second floor of Demosthenian Hall, and members of the society say 'Bobby T.' still haunts the hall through that stump.
+Lore holds that the same oak tree was struck by lightning at the moment of Toombs's death in 1885 — though this is a documented fabrication, invented by journalist Henry W. Grady; the tree actually collapsed in 1908.
+A fragment associated with the oak is preserved on the second floor of Demosthenian Hall, and members of the society say 'Bobby T.' still haunts the hall through that stump.

 Members report pacing footsteps from the upper chamber when no one is there, with first-floor members hearing steps 'walking fireplace to fireplace' as though someone is rehearsing a speech.
 At least one student is quoted in the Red & Black piece as having seen a laughing apparition of Toombs on the second floor.
 The lore is robustly documented in student journalism and UGA Alumni materials and is fundamental to society initiation traditions, but no formal published paranormal investigation has produced documentation accepted into the major American paranormal literature.